Westbrook/cross-root-aria-reflection/README.md

 ## Description

 1. Shadow root encapsulation currently prevents references between elements in different roots.
 Cross-root ARIA references would re-enable this platform feature within shadow roots.
-2. It's not possible to "forward" ARIA attributes from a custom element host into elements in the host's shadow root.
-For instance, a custom input that wants to allow users to customize the ARIA role, has no way to forward the role attribute to the encapsulated native input.
+2. It's not possible to "reflect" ARIA attributes from am element in a shadow root up to the host of that shadow root.
+For instance, the DOM for a listbox fully encapsulated in a shadow root cannot be reflected into the parent DOM tree as would be needed for it to be referenced by the `aria-controls` attribute on an `<input>` element.
+Similarly, the list item descendent could not reflect its content for reference by an `aria-activedescendent` attribute on the same `<input>` element.
+These DOM elements are rightfully encapsulated within their shadow root, but a system of aria reflection could map their content (sans element reference) to their host, and the host could pass that content when referenced by `aria-controls` or `aria-activedescendent`.

 ## Motivation

-Content on the web be accessible is critically important.
+Content on the web being accessible is critically important.
 Making web component content accessible currently requires many complicated and only partially-successful workarounds, such as:

 * Observing and moving ARIA-related attributes across elements (for role, etc.)
 * Using non-standard attributes for ARIA features, in order to apply them to elements in a shadow root.